beast-dev/doc/tutorials/howtos/tracer_convergence.md

 These types of convergence problems can be solved by a number of different approaches.
 The most obvious proposed solution would be to run the analyses for longer, in the hope that both replicate analyses convergence to the same joint density.
 Alternatively, it can be argued that both analyses are stuck in different (possibly local) optima and that the transition kernels need to be adjusted so that the Markov chains can escape these local optima.
-For example, a transition kernel that occasionally proposes a large jump across parameter space may allow these analyses to converge towards the same joint density.
+For example, a transition kernel that occasionally proposes a large jump across parameter space for one or more parameters may allow these analyses to converge towards the same joint density.
+In order to identify for which parameters this would be useful, careful inspection of the different parameter traces may be useful (to check which parameters clearly differ in their posterior estimates or if one or more parameters differ between replicate analyses).

 ### Citing Tracer